pomdtr/smallweb/docs/src/guides/astro.md

 };
 ```

-And setup the `.vscode/settings.json` config:
+If you are using vscode, make sure to setup the `.vscode/settings.json` config:

 ```json
 {